TIPS on how to make reading

 This comes in many forms: read to your child, share read a book or let them read to you.
 Also, show them good reading behaviours by engaging in a good book yourself.
 Children will quickly catch on if you don’t read, but are asking them to!
 Now you might simply read one book, one time through but if mine are anything to go by, you’ll find yourself repeating Dear Zoo or The Hungry Caterpillar several times over.
 Young children love the repetition and this also helps them to learn.

-‘My parents say i’m too old for a bedtime story.
-I miss that time.’
+‘My parents say I’m too old for a bedtime story.
+I miss that time.’7 year old boy

 I honestly felt heartbroken.
 I found it pretty hard not to dissolve into tears right in front of him.
 Now i’m not actually judging his parents here: they must’ve genuinely thought he was too old – perhaps he was an excellent reader and deemed independent enough to read by himself?
 However, I resolved to always read a bedtime story to Harrison unless he told me not to.
 Currently we are reading our way through the Michael Morpurgo back catalogue.

 When your children are older, start to share books with them.
 By this I mean read a page / paragraph each or take on the roles of different characters.
 This can make reading, for emerging readers in particular, much more enjoyable.
 By becoming characters (through expression of voice), emphasising particular words and even stopping for punctuation, you are providing your children with the skills to read aloud.
 There may be days when the kids come home from school exhausted and reluctant to read so instead of pushing a reluctant reader, you can try the shared technique.